krish-bhatt/M.E.Martinez-RaceEthnicity/README.md

 This data was extracted from the 2018 U.S. Census Bureau American Community Survey (5-year data).
 Note: 5-year data was used because the 1-year dataset did not include all 62 counties.

-This dataset contains the overall population number, and number of people and percent population per variable stratified by age, sex, race, and ethnicity.
+This dataset contains the overall population number, and number of people and percent population per category.
 Occupation is reported by industry and then specified within industry.
 __________